 The national housing policy in Cameroon has evolved through three discernible periods: 1950 – 1976; 1977 – 2003/4 and 2004 to date.
 During the first phase, emphasis was on direct construction of houses by the government.
 During the second phase, emphasis and focus shifted from housing as shelter to development and improvement of the total housing environment including provision and improvement of housing services and infrastructure.
 The current policy phase is focused on reassessing the habitat agenda.
 Emphasis is on construction of social infrastructural amenities and provision/upgrading of basic services in informal settlements in partnership with local and international private sector partners.

 There is legislation to regulate the establishment and operation of a credit registry database.
-This has improved the credit information system.
+This is improving the credit information system.
 Government also passed legislation that requires inspection and notification before construction permits are issued.
 Government has decentralised the process of obtaining building permits with a time limit of 90 days.
 This is yet to be achieved as it takes up to 135 days to obtain a building permit.

 Housing Sector Opportunities

 Cameroon’s housing sector continues to attract investment as there is a huge need for housing in all segments of the market and housing value chain.
-Companies like Options for Homes in Africa, Quality Habitat Corporation, Cameroon Property Company and MG Constructions as well as an increasing number of individuals both local and in the diaspora are investing in the sector.
+Private companies like Options for Homes in Africa, Quality Habitat Corporation, Cameroon Property Company and MG Constructions as well as an increasing number of individuals both local and in the diaspora are investing in the sector.
 Government at all levels is also investing in the sector mainly to provide social housing.
 The government continues to implement reforms recommended by the AfDB.
 Better regulation is making it easier for people to get title deeds for their land, enhancing security of tenure and additional investment.
 Financial market reforms are continuously being implemented to play an enabling role towards developing the housing sector.
-These reforms have helped to alleviate the problems related to lack of serviceable land, delays in issuing construction permits and property registration, undeveloped capital markets and an unresponsive banking sector. .
+These reforms have helped to alleviate the problems related to the lack of serviceable land, delays in issuing construction permits and property registration, undeveloped capital markets and an unresponsive banking sector.
 Government should continue with reforms, including building standards, product innovation and financial stability to help realise the potential of the sector and enable it to play a more significant role in housing finance and housing development.

 With economic growth, a huge housing backlog in all segments of the housing market, growing middle and upper classes, increasing capital inflows from Cameroonians in the diaspora and other international investors, increased local investment and better legislation and reforms, the housing market is destined for sustainable growth.
 Despite the demand for up-market housing and the current focus of developers on the high-end housing market as a result of affordability and easier access to finance, there is still a shortage of prime real estate.
 Also, there are new and emerging developers who are focusing on the middle class and lower income groups, as this presents the biggest opportunity for development and financing now and in the future.